This page contains the following sub-pages:

 Each core element is explained in detail with examples on its own page under the Works Cited Entries Core Elements dropdown menu.

 Image credit: Modern Language Association.
 MLA core elements.
 2016, www.mla.org/MLA-Style/What-s-New-in-the-Eighth-Edition.

 Access Date: The date you first look at a source.
 The access date is added to the end of citations for all websites except library databases.

 Citing: The process of acknowledging the sources of your information and ideas.

 Container: Name of the larger entity holding smaller containers where you found your source.
 Containers may include: newspaper, research database, web site, and book anthology.
-Citations may include multiple containers, such as when you cite an article from an academic journal found in Opposing Viewpoints in Context. (see also When Is a Website a Container?)
+Citations may include multiple containers, such as when you cite an article from an academic journal found in Gale in Context: Opposing. (see also When Is a Website a Container?)

 In-Text Citation: A brief note at the point where information is used from a source to indicate where the information came from.
 An in-text citation should always match more detailed information that is available in the Works Cited List.

 Paraphrasing: Taking information that you have read and putting it into your own words.